Coronavirus: German lawmaker calls for delay to EU climate targets | DW | 11.04.2020

 Germany has offered financial aid for many businesses and individuals affected by lockdowns and social distancing measures.
 Chancellor Angela Merkel’s government pledged €750 billion in emergency aid funding in March to prop up the economy.
 Small companies and freelancers are eligible for up to €15,000 in direct subsidies, while larger companies can be stabilized with larger capital funds.

-Steiger told the paper the German economy could now do without the huge burden of climate change goals.
+Despite the huge stimulus, Steiger told the paper the German economy could, for now, do without the financial burden of climate change goals.

 Read more: Corona stimulus plans overlook 'historic' chance for climate crisis